 Sitting down to talk about their feelings for an hour is not most teens' idea of a good time, but it's best to make therapy a collaborative decision if possible.
 It may be helpful to talk

 about how therapy can be a place to share their thoughts without fear of judgment or getting in trouble.
 Plus, therapy doesn't need to be all feelings, all the time.
 We can talk about pets, hobbies, books- anything your teen is excited about!
-Studies show that a strong relationship between therapist and client is the critical factor in good therapeutic outcomes, so the actual format of the session can be tailored to the needs of your teen.
+Studies show that a strong relationship between therapist and client is the critical factor in good therapeutic outcomes, so the actual content of the session can be tailored to the needs of your teen.

 How does confidentiality work for teenagers in therapy?